Bioconductor/BBS/README.md

 ### How the build machines are organized.

-Each build has a *master builder* which is the Linux build machine.
+Each build has a *primary builder* which is the Linux build machine.

-The *master builder* is where all build machines send their build products (via rsync and ssh).
+The *primary builder* is where all build machines send their build products (via rsync and ssh).
 Build products are not just package archives (.tar.gz, .tgz, and .zip files for source packages, Mac packages, and Windows packages respectively) but also the output of each build phase and other information